GriffinPlus/docker-zimbra/README.md

 docker volume create zimbra-data
 ```

-### Step 2 - Install Zimbra
+### Step 3 - Install Zimbra

 Before installing Zimbra, you should ensure that your DNS contains the following records:
-- An `A` record mapping the FQDN of the Zimbra container to its public IPv4 address (e.g. zimbra.my-domain.com)
+- An `A` record mapping the FQDN of the Zimbra container to the public IPv4 address of the docker host (e.g. zimbra.my-domain.com), the docker host maps the service ports to the container.
 - An `AAAA` record mapping the FQDN of the Zimbra container to its public IPv6 address (e.g. zimbra.my-domain.com)
 - A `MX` record with the hostname of the Zimbra container (as specified by the `A`/`AAAA` records)

 The following command will install *Zimbra* onto the created volume.
 You will have the chance to customize Zimbra using Zimbra's menu-driven installation script.
 Please replace the hostname with the hostname you specified in the `A`/`AAAA` DNS records.
-The installation will take several minutes.
+Since the IPv4 address via which the container will be publicly accessable, is actually assigned to the docker host, the installation script will complain that there is a problem with the DNS.
+Just ignore the warning and proceed.
+It will be working at the end.

 ```
 docker run -it \